 Starting in 2017, EAC teamed up with Marin County Parks to provide field trips in three distinct and unique habitats.
 Our programing is designed to support team building, observation skills, and movement through hiking and searching for specific habitats and species to document.

 Our environment is the classroom, teaching youth about microhabitats, species observation, and utilization of iNaturalist technology for bioblitz movement based lessons for kids to not only get outside but interact with their surroundings and have fun.

-We have three field trip locations currently available where students can visit Roy's Redwoods, Bolinas Lagoon, or Agate Beach.
+Field trip locations include Roy's Redwoods, Bolinas Lagoon, or Agate Beach.
 Agate Beach is also a marine protected area.
 Field trips have limited transportation funding for buses and/or parent reimbursement.

 Since 2013, EAC, Point Reyes National Seashore, and the California Academy of Sciences have partnered training citizen-scientists to collect human use data from Marin County shorelines that border California's network of Marine Protected Areas.